More sportsbooks will open in the coming years. That said, you’ll enjoy plenty of variety when betting in Pennsylvania.

 You can’t wager on high school sports, either.
 This rule is common in other states with regulated sports gambling, too.

-The Quaker State also bans esports betting.
+The Quaker State also bans esports betting, but it’s available in other states.
 Because some pro gamers are minors, PA chose to omit esports wagering from its market.

 Responsible betting in PA